armandmcqueen/centrality/sdk_controlplane/docs/DataApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **get_gpu_utilization_metrics**
-> List[GpuUtilizationMeasurement] get_gpu_utilization_metrics(vm_ids, from_ts=from_ts, to_ts=to_ts)
+> List[GpuUtilizationMeasurement] get_gpu_utilization_metrics(machine_ids, from_ts=from_ts, to_ts=to_ts)

 Get Gpu Utilization Metrics

-Get gpu_utilization metrics for certain VMs between from_ts to to_ts, inclusive. :param vm_ids: A list of VM ids to get metrics for.
+Get gpu_utilization metrics for certain VMs between from_ts to to_ts, inclusive. :param machine_ids: A list of VM ids to get metrics for.
 Empty list returns no results (but not an error). :param from_ts: Start time filter, inclusive.
 Optional. :param to_ts: End time filter, inclusive.
 Optional.
 If to_ts is before from_ts, there will not be an               error, but the results will be empty. :return: List of GpuUtilizationMeasurement objects

 ### Example